School for advanced studies (SAS)

 - Have mastery verified by Administrator of Current School of Attendance

-- Submit a portfolio of work that supports the verification.
+- Prepare a portfolio of work that supports the verification.
 Supporting work should include evidence of advanced math work, writing samples, and/or reading level.
+The portfolio must be kept on file at the verifying school for five years.